Sherrill-Kenwood Volunteer Fire Department

 Fire Department News and Reminders

-The Fire Department is always looking for new members.
-If you’ve ever wondered how you could help your community, consider joining.
-If you’re 18 years or older (male or female) please visit the fire station during our Wednesday Night Drill that starts at 6:50pm, EVERY WEDNESDAY, for more information.
+The department is always looking for new members.
+If you have ever wondered how you could help your community, consider joining.
+If you are 18 years of age or older (male or female) please visit the fire station during our Wednesday Night Drill that starts at 6:50pm, EVERY WEDNESDAY, for more information.
 We also have a junior firefighter program for young men and women who are 16 years or older.